TerrorJacktyl/jinx-it-project/documentation/README.md

 #### Our documentation consists of 2 parts:

-Sprint artefacts in accordance with SCRUM methodology:
+Sprint artefacts in accordance with SCRUM methodology are in `artefacts`:
 * Documents for each sprint which include planning, review, and retrospective
 * All diagrams, including motivational model and architecture diagram
 * Screenshots of our Trello board throughout the semester, documenting our workflow